ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 ````

-Separating configuration from the rest of our code makes it easy to adjust parameters and apply them consistently throughout the analysis script.
+Separating configuration from the rest of your code makes it easy to adjust parameters and apply them consistently throughout the analysis script.
 Basic objects (like lists and dictionaries) can be used to group related parameters.
 These objects can then be referenced in the analysis section of the script.